 Blood clots in the calf or thigh can happen after knee surgery.
 A clot can be life-threatening if it breaks off and goes to the lungs.
 Your doctor will help you take steps to keep blood clots from forming.
 Support hose, compression devices, and blood thinners can cut down the risk of clots.
 Foot and ankle movement help too, so it's important to move around as soon as you get the green light from your doctor.

 Warning signs of a blood clot in the lungs (called a pulmonary embolism) include sudden shortness of breath, chest pain, and coughing.
 Signs of infection include fever, worsening redness or tenderness of the knee, and pus draining from the surgical wound.
 If you feel or see any of these symptoms after knee replacement, call your doctor immediately.
+Call 911 for chest pain or if you are having any trouble breathing.

 Knee implants continue to get more sophisticated, but they are not perfect.
 They can wear down over time or may come loose from the bone.
 Scar tissue can grow around an implant, limiting its range of motion.
 And even when they work well, implants can cause a clicking sound as the knee bends back and forth.